Local Governing Body

-Tony joined the Governing Body of FBA 20 years ago, initially as a parent governor and then a community governor and subsequently a partnership governor.
+Tony joined the Governing Body of FBA in 1995, initially as a parent governor and then a community governor and subsequently a partnership governor.
 He has been a member of several working parties including a small group tasked with looking at a PFI project to merge the 2 previous school sites onto the one site that the Academy currently occupies.

 Tony is currently Vice Chair of LIFE Education Trust and sits on the Board’s pay & personnel committee and finance & facilities committee.

 Emma Anderton has worked in education since the early 1990s, teaching in primary schools in ex-mining communities in Nottinghamshire and in Nottingham City.
 Following that Emma worked as Cathedral Education officer in Nottinghamshire; planning, resourcing and delivering visits for educational establishments.
 The role also involved managing and training a team of over 100 volunteers.

 Emma is currently employed by Chelmsford Diocese as Children, Families and youth Missioner, part of the team offering support and training to churches.
 As part of this role, Emma sits on Barking and Dagenham SACRE (Standing Advisory Council for Religious Education).
 Emma has a Master’s degree in children’s mission focusing on children’s spirituality and faith in the family.